 Michigan dog bite law is considered a “strict liability” statute.
 In other words, the law makes a dog owner responsible for any bite injury the dog causes to an individual.

 The Dog Bite Statute, MCL 287.351, states:

 If a dog bites a person, without provocation, while the person is on public property, or lawfully on private property, including the property of the owner of the dog, the owner of the dog shall be liable for any damages suffered by the person bitten, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.

 The three key elements necessary to prove a claim are:

-- That the defendant was the owner of the dog that attack, and
+- That the defendant was the owner of the dog that attacked, and

 - That a dog bite occurred

-Although sometimes difficult, the dog owner usually can be identified with licensing and vaccination records, as well as the testimony of witnesses.
+Although it is not always apparent who the dog owner is, the owner usually can be identified by licensing and vaccination records, as well as the testimony of witnesses.
 In most cases, the second element, that the dog bite occurred, can be established with photographs, medical records, witness statements or other evidence that the dog caused substantial physical harm.
 Finally, medical records and testimony from the injured plaintiff will establish that the dog bite did, in fact, cause injury to the plaintiff.